Terminator Salvation (soundtrack)

 Terminator Salvation (Original Soundtrack) is the film score to the 2009 film Terminator Salvation directed by McG, which is the fourth installment of the Terminator franchise, serving as a sequel to Terminator 3: Rise of the Machines (2003).
 (Note: The film takes place prior to the previous Terminator films, but follows the films' canonical time-travel alterations, ultimately retconning certain events in the form of an alternate timeline.)
 The film score is composed by Danny Elfman and released through Reprise Records on May 19, 2009.
-The score album featured the end credits song "Rooster" by Alice N' Chains.
+The album features the end credits song "Rooster" by Alice in Chains.

 Background

 Originally, McG wanted to hire Gustavo Santaolalla to work on the music for the human characters, while having either Radiohead's Thom Yorke or Jonny Greenwood compose Skynet's themes.
 However, those plans were curtailed due to their tight schedules.
 In January 2009, it was announced that Danny Elfman would compose the score and had already began writing music by then.
 Initially, there were no plans of using the original Terminator themes or incorporating the classic symphonic hook, but Elfman assured that the theme would be featured if it fits the appropriate tone of the film.

 McG had met with the original Terminator composer Brad Fiedel but decided he did not want a repeat of the original score in his film.
 McG wanted Elfman's themes and ambient sounds to have a "Wagnerian quality".
 While Elfman had composed a different theme, it featured the five-note percussive sequence that had been featured in every Terminator film.
 Elfman used the Spectrasonics Omnisphere designed by Eric Persing for creating sounds for the Skynet.
 The use of Omnisphere along with Digital Performer sequencer provided him a vast library of electronic, synth sounds and psychoacoustics, coming up with multiple variations on each cue.

 Common, who starred in an important role in the film, expressed his interest in writing a song for the soundtrack.
 However, Alice in Chains' "Rooster" is the only featured song.
 Although not included in the soundtrack, "You Could Be Mine" by Guns N' Roses, which was featured in Terminator 2: Judgment Day, can be heard briefly in a scene of the film as well.
 Reprise Records released the 15-track soundtrack on May 19, 2009.